-Moonlight Gourami (Trichopodus microlepis) Fish Species Profile
+Moonlight Gourami (Trichopodus microlepis) Species Profile & Care Guide

 The Moonlight Gourami is a hardy aquarium fish for both beginners and experienced fish keepers.
 This fish has a nervous nature when first introduced into a new setting but once settled these fish are active.
 They can adapt and thrive under a broad range of water conditions as long as they are provided with plenty of vegetation and hiding spots.